 - Place baking sheet on the middle oven rack and broil on high until pork pieces begin to sizzle and crisp up (about 5 minutes.)

-- Remove from oven and serve with Ortega Fiesta Flats and desired toppings.
-Ole!
+- Remove from oven and serve with fiesta flats, flour or corn tortilas and desired toppings.